computefoundation/gnu-linux-shell-scripting/README.md

 ## GNU/Linux

-Solutions for foundational concepts of the GNU/Linux operating system *(e.g. operating system tools, file, system and window management)*, based on four *super* sections:
+Solutions with respect to core components of the GNU/Linux operating system *(file, system and window management, operating system tools, etc.)*, based on four *super* sections:

 #### 1. Main (actions with or without output)